SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 This phrase is about establishing and improving legal frameworks/policies concerning equality and discrimination regarding women/gender/sex.
 The general structure is *action + legislation + equality + women, girls and gender*

 We use the standard "women, girls and gender string" as described in General interpretation note above.
-However, here `disparit* OR bias* OR difference*` is removed, to reduce noise from medical papers about differences between the sexes in various health conditions.
+However, here `factor$ OR disparit* OR difference* OR bias*` is removed, to reduce noise from medical papers about differences between the sexes in various health conditions.

 ```py
 TS=